 Non-controlling interests in subsidiaries are identified separately from the Group's equity therein.
-Those interests of non-controlling shareholders that are present ownership interests entitling their holders to a share of assets upon liquidation are initiallv proportionate net measured at the non-controlling interests' proportionate share of the fair value of the acquiree's identifiable net assets.
+Those interests of non-controlling shareholders that are present ownership interests entitling their holders to a proportionate share of net assets upon liquidation are initially measured at the non-controlling interests' proportionate share of the fair value of the acquiree's identifiable net assets.
 Subsequent to acquisition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.